 Requirement Achievement Pass/Fail

-Fit inside body panels Final muffler fits Pass
+Fit inside body Final muffler fits

-of the snowmobile inside body panels rass
+panels of the inside body Pass

+snowmobile panels

+Weigh less

-Weigh less than 15 Total weight: approx.
+than 15 lbs

-lbs with a goal of 13 11 lbs Pass
+with a goal of Total weight: Desa

-lbs including cat.
-11 103
+13 including approx. 11 lbs Pass

-Integrate catalytic Catalytic converter is
+catalytic

-converter inside contained within Pass
+converter

-muffler muffler

-Cost team less than Total cost: about \$100 Pass
+Cost team less Total cost: about Desa

-\$200 Total Cost. about \$100 1 455
+than \$200 \$100 rass

-The new muffler for 2015 meets all design requirements for cost, weight and size.
+The muffler meets all design requirements for cost, weight and size.
 Future objectives will include quantitative sound attenuation, backpressure, and heat radiation.
-These such objectives will require more extensive testing and analysis of the 2015 design, which will be carried out at the competition and on campus at UW during the months following.
+These such objectives will require more extensive testing and analysis of the 2016 design, which will be carried out at the competition and on campus at UW during the months following.
 This analysis will provide the team with important information for improving the exhaust system for future competitions.